 Up until now it has been generally accepted that the killer only killed five prostitutes between August and November 1888 in Whitechapel.
-It is also suggested that the killer after murdering two of the victims Catherine Eddowes and Annie Chapman removed vital organs from their bodies whilst at the crime scene.
-My enquiry would subsequently dispel both of these previously accepted facts.
+It is also suggested that the killer after murdering three of the victims Catherine Eddowes, Mary Kelly, and Annie Chapman removed vital organs from their bodies whilst at the crime scenes.
+My investigation would subsequently dispel both of these previously accepted facts.

 THE CANONICAL FIVE VICTIMS